-The aim of the course is to provide the background and skills required in preparing the student for a career involved with product design and its application in an industrial environment.
-The educational experience will encompass the integration of the technological, visual, human, market and social aspects to develop creativity, knowledge understanding as well as skills required by product designers.
+The aim of the course is to provide a broad education and to prepare the student for a career involved with the design and creation of industrially manufactured products.
+The educational experience will encompass the integration of the technological, visual, human, market and social aspects to develop creativity, knowledge understanding as well as skills required by industrial designers.
 In addition, and more generally, the course aims to:

-- Provide a challenging and stimulating study environment. - Enable students to broaden their studies by including study units from outside their discipline as substitutes for degree option choices. - Develop a range of keys skill by means of opportunities provided in the study units. - Accommodate student needs in relation to maximising their career potential by enabling them to develop knowledge, understanding and skills in their chosen subject area. - Promote career aspirations by including study topics on general professional practice and study skills.
+- Provide a challenging and stimulating study environment. - Enable students to broaden their studies by including study modules from outside their discipline as substitutes for degree option choices. - Develop a range of keys skill by means of opportunities provided in the study modules. - Accommodate student needs in relation to maximising their career potential by enabling them to develop knowledge, understanding and skills in their chosen subject area. - Promote career aspirations by including study topics on general professional practice and study skills.